 The lake encompasses four islands; Jad Mandir, Jag Niwas, Mohan Mandir, and Arsi Vilas.

 Exploring the lake and its various attractions is a must-add inclusion on any itinerary for India!

 Check Out the Bahubali Viewpoint

-Has the hustle-and-bustle of city life got you feeling like you’ll be longing for some nature?
+Has the hustle and bustle of city life got you feeling like you'll be longing for some nature?
 I certainly know that by now I was!
-Don’t worry, I’ve got you covered with a not-so-popular item on an Udaipur itinerary.
+Don't worry, I've got you covered with a not-so-popular item on a Udaipur itinerary.